Article 26 Scholarship

 Additional terms and conditions

-Applicants must be able to provide evidence that they have sought asylum on arrival in the UK and that their asylum application is under consideration by the Home Office.
+You must be able to provide evidence that you have sought asylum on arrival in the UK and that your asylum application is under consideration by the Home Office.
+Students who have refugee status are not eligible for this scholarship.

-Students on a three year undergraduate degree who choose to spend their 2nd year abroad will have any tuition fees owing to Royal Holloway waived by this scholarship.
+If you are on a three year undergraduate degree and choose to spend your second year abroad, you will have any tuition fees owing to Royal Holloway waived by this scholarship.
 However, no additional cash award will be made in these circumstances.

-Students on a four year undergraduate degree who spend their 3rd year on a study abroad placement will not receive any scholarship funding for that 3rd year.
-However, for the 4th year of the undergraduate degree, the full tuition fee waiver will apply.
+If you are on a four year undergraduate degree and spend your third year on a study abroad placement you will not receive any scholarship funding for that third year.
+However, the full tuition fee waiver will apply for your fourth year.

-The above applies unless, as a result of an asylum application, you (or your parents or spouse/ civil partner) are granted indefinite leave to enter/ remain in the UK.
-If this happens, you must inform the university and the award will cease from the start of the next academic year, when you would be expected to apply for student finance instead.
+In these circumstances, you must inform the university immediately and the award will cease from the start of the next academic year, when you would be expected to apply for student finance instead.